Welcome to our shores

 I never realized how much my passport was a part of me until it ceased to exist.
 Without a home, or a document stating I had a home, I felt vulnerable and alone.
 Defeated.

 My privilege wasn’t lost on me though.
 Because I’m American it took only the kindness of a stranger, some wire-transferred money from my anxious parents, and a few bus trips back and forth to the US consulate before I was once again on my way.

 Penniless and deflated, I tucked away my Middle East on a Shoestring travel companion and tried my luck in England instead, using false papers to pull beers and scoop popcorn for enough to pay the rent.
 (Yes, I worked illegally.)
 I lived off beans on toast and cigarettes during those months, and I made the most of living Plan B.

 Ten years later I was all grown up and living in Australia, working full-time with a Christian missions organization, wearing my newfound faith like a badge of I Belong.
-My teenage invincibility gave way to young adult zeal bent on “changing the world,” and without realizing what happened I’d woven the great, red nation right throughout the center of my heart.
+My teenage invincibility gave way to young adult zeal bent on “changing the world,” and without realizing what happened I’d woven the great, dusty-red nation right throughout the center of my heart.
 When the Olympics rolled around I’d proudly claim my stars and stripes, but mostly, I considered myself adopted and assimilated into the nation I called my home.